ksruthi1992/ava/docs/ava_report1.md

 Preconditions: User must already have an account in Ava

-PostConditions: User is authenticated and user can go through Ava application
+PostConditions: User is authenticated and user can go through Ava application.

 Main Success Scenario:
 ​